-Parameter Description

-General settings

-Name A name for connection for easier identification.

-A type of network protocol to be used by the connection.
-Available values: • PPPoA
+Parameter Description General settings Name A name for connection for easier identification.
+Connection Type A type of network protocol to be used by the connection.
+Available values: PPPoA PPPoE IPoE IPoA Bridge.

-Connection Type • PPPoE

-- • IPoE

-• IPoA

-Bridge.

 Enable Select the checkbox to enable the connection.
 Direction The direction of this connection.

-Physical layer

-Physical interface A physical or virtual interface to which the new connection will be assigned.
+Physical layer Physical interface A physical or virtual interface to which the new connection will be assigned.
 Leave the Create value to create a new interface at the physical layer.
 VPI Virtual Path Identifier.
 The valid range is from 0 to 250.
 VCI Virtual Circuit Identifier.
 The valid range is from 32 to 65535.
 Encapsulation Mode Select LLC or VC from the drop-down list.

 Parameter Description

 A class of traffic for this connection.

-UBR Without PCR
+UBR

-(Unspecified Bit Rate without Peak Cell Rate): The UBR service is used for applications that allow various delays and losses of packets.
+( Unspecified Bit Rate ): The UBR service is used for applications that allow various delays and losses of packets.
 It is appropriate to use the UBR service for text/data/image transfer applications, as well as messaging, distribution, retrieval, and remote terminal applications.

 UBR With PCR

 (Unspecified Bit Rate with Peak Cell Rate): The UBR service is used for applications that allow various delays and losses of packets.
 The Peak Cell Rate is a determining factor in how often cells are sent in an effort to minimize lag or jitter caused by traffic inconsistencies.
 When you select this value from the drop-down list, the Peak Cell Rate field is displayed.
 Specify a required value (in cells per second).

 CBR

-QoS (Constant Bit Rate): This service is used for applications that require a constant data rate.
+QoS ( Constant Bit Rate ): This service is used for applications that require a constant data rate.
 It is mostly used for transferring uncompressed audio and video, e.g. videoconferencing, interactive audio (telephony), audio/video distribution (television, distance education, e-shops), and retrieval (video-on demand, audio libraries).
 When you select this value from the drop-down list, the Peak Cell Rate field is displayed.
 Specify a required value (in cells per second).

 Non Realtime VBR

-(Non-Real-time Variable Bit Rate): This service can be used for transferring data that have critical response-time requirements, e.g. air ticket booking, bank transactions, and process monitoring.
+( Non-Real-time Variable Bit Rate ): This service can be used for transferring data that have critical response-time requirements, e.g. air ticket booking, bank transactions, and process monitoring.
 When you select this value from the drop-down list, the Peak Cell Rate , Sustainable Cell Rate , and Maximum Burst Size fields are displayed.
 Specify required values.

 Realtime VBR

-(Real-time Variable Bit Rate): This service is used for delay-sensitive applications such as real time video.
+( Real-time Variable Bit Rate ): This service is used for delay-sensitive applications such as real time video.
 The Rt-VBR provides higher network flexibility than the CBR service.
 When you select this value from the drop-down list, the Peak Cell Rate , Sustainable Cell Rate , and Maximum Burst Size fields are displayed.
 Specify required values.

-Parameter Description

-VLAN settings

-Use VLAN Select the checkbox to allow the router to apply VLAN tagging.
+Parameter Description VLAN settings Use multi PVC Select the checkbox to allow the router to use several untagged VLAN connections.
+Use VLAN Select the checkbox to allow the router to use tagged VLAN connections.
 VLAN priority A priority tag for the type of traffic transmitted.
 VLAN ID An identifier for the VLAN.